jj5/kickass-crypto/README.md

 can fairly easily leak into debug and logging code, this is less likely (though still possible) for constants.
-Similarly if you need to cache global/static data (such as read from the config file) the best way to do that is with a static variable in a function, if possible, as using instance fields or globals can more easily lead to secret leakage.
+Similarly if you need to cache global/static data (such as read from the config file) the best way to do that is with a static variable in a function, if possible, as using instance fields, class fields, or globals can more easily lead to secret leakage.

 The safest way to define a constant in PHP is to check that it's not already defined first, because attempting to define an already defined constant will result in error.
 If you find an